• Skip to primary navigation

 This involves the fruit and veggies being put into boiling water for a short time, which kills any germs that they might have and also locks in the color and flavor of the ingredient.

 The compromise, though, is to look for frozen fruit and frozen vegetables that haven’t been blanched.
 That way they still have a good amount of nutritional value and taste.
+And as long as you avoid freezer burn they’ll be good to go.

 How to Make Juice from Frozen Fruits and Frozen Vegetables